Drew Butler

-Andrew Joseph "Drew" Butler (born May 10, 1989) is a former American football punter.
-He played college football for the University of Georgia and was recognized as a unanimous All-American punter.
-The Pittsburgh Steelers signed him as an undrafted free agent following the 2012 NFL Draft.
+Andrew Joseph Butler (born May 10, 1989) is an American former professional football player who was a punter in the National Football League (NFL).
+He played college football for the Georgia Bulldogs, winning the Ray Guy Award and earning unanimous All-American honors in 2009.
+He was signed by the Pittsburgh Steelers as an undrafted free agent after the 2012 NFL draft.

 Early years

-Butler was born in Duluth, Georgia, and is the son of Kevin Butler, a former University of Georgia and NFL placekicker.
+Butler was born in Duluth, Georgia, and is the son of Kevin Butler, a former University of Georgia and NFL placekicker who began his career with the 1985 Chicago Bears.
 He attended Peachtree Ridge High School in Suwanee, Georgia, and played high school football for the Peachtree Ridge Lions.
 As a junior, he averaged 40 yards per punt with a longest kick of 63 yards and 13 punts inside the 20-yard line.
 Following his senior season in 2006, The Atlanta Journal-Constitution and the Georgia Sports Writers Association named him to their Class 5A all-state first-teams.
 Scout.com rated him as the No. 9 punter recruit in the nation.
 He also played Peachtree Ridge Lions golf team, while maintaining a 3.9 grade point average.

 College career

 Butler attended the University of Georgia, where he played for coach Mark Richt's Georgia Bulldogs football team from 2007 to 2011.
 He led the nation in punting average for the 2009 NCAA Division I FBS football season.
-He was selected as the first-team All-Southeastern Conference (SEC) punter, and a unanimous first-team All-American, and he was the winner of the Ray Guy Award recognizing him as the best college punter in the nation.
+He was selected as the first-team All-Southeastern Conference (SEC) punter, and a unanimous All-American, and he was the winner of the Ray Guy Award recognizing him as the best college punter in the nation.

 In 2010, Butler was selected as the second-team All-SEC punter by the coaches.
 He was a first-team All-American selection by Pro Football Weekly, a second-team choice by the Associated Press and CBS Sports, as well as an honorable mention selection by Sports Illustrated.
 Butler was once again a finalist for the Ray Guy Award in 2010.
 He was a 2010 first-team Academic All-America selection.

 On December 6, 2011, he was honored as a National Football Foundation (NFF) Scholar-Athlete Award recipient, named a finalist for the William V. Campbell Trophy.
 He was also honored on that same day when he earned honorable mention All-SEC recognition by the Associated Press.
 On December 8, he repeated in 2011 as a first-team Academic All-America selection.

 Professional career

 Pittsburgh Steelers

-On April 28, 2012, following the 2012 NFL Draft, Butler was one of 12 undrafted free agent rookies signed by the Pittsburgh Steelers.
+On April 28, 2012, following the 2012 NFL draft, Butler was one of 12 undrafted free agent rookies signed by the Pittsburgh Steelers.
 During the 2012 season, Butler punted 77 times, and averaged 43.8 yards.
 For the 2013 NFL season he beat Brian Moorman in preseason to make the 53-man roster.